Written by: Brach Eichler Injury Lawyers

 Construction is among the most dangerous occupations in the United States.
-Studies by the Bureau of Labor Statistics show that the injury rate for construction workers is three times higher than other lines of work, and approximately 20 percent of all workplace fatalities occur in the construction industry.
+Studies by the Bureau of Labor Statistics show that the injury rate for construction workers is the second highest in all surveyed employees for 2022.
 But the most tragic aspect of the high rates of injury and death is that many employers flout safety regulations and deliberately put their workers at greater risk to reduce costs on a project.
 Often, when a construction worker suffers a work-related injury, the only remedy is workers’ compensation, which only partially compensates the worker.
 However, when unsafe working conditions cause an accident resulting in injury or death, there may be grounds for a personal injury or wrongful death lawsuit.
+A New Jersey construction accident lawyer from Brach Eichler Injury Lawyers, stand up for injured construction workers.

-At Brach Eichler Injury Lawyers, our New Jersey injury trial lawyers stand up for injured construction workers.
 We thoroughly investigate the circumstances of your accident, and if we uncover negligence, we aggressively litigate the case to hold the responsible parties fully accountable.
-We are passionate about delivering results in construction accident cases, so our clients recover fully for their losses, including their pain and suffering.
-But we also what to give employers an incentive to follow regulations, so the industry is made safer for all involved.
+We are passionate about delivering results in construction accident cases so our clients recover fully from their losses, including their pain and suffering.
+But we also want to incentivize employers to follow regulations to ensure the industry is safer for everyone involved.

 Do I Need A Construction Accident Lawyer?